MayamaTakeshi/sip-lab/README.md

 ```
 The above script has detailed comments.
 Please read it to undestand how to write your own test scripts.

-The module is known to work properly in Ubuntu 18.04.4, Ubuntu 20.04.4, Debian 8 and Debian 10 (and it is expected to work in Debian 9).

-It was originally developed with node v.10 and tested with v.12 and v16.13.1 and it is expected to work with latest versions of node.

-(it is known to not work with node v.8)

 ### About the code